heatherpiper/ColorTools-for-Obsidian/README.md

 # Color Formatting Tools for Obsidian and RunJS

-This repository JavaScript scripts designed for use with the [RunJS plugin](https://github.com/eoureo/obsidian-runjs) for [Obsidian.md](https://obsidian.md/), a powerful note-taking tool that uses markdown files.
+This repository contains JavaScript scripts designed for use with the [RunJS plugin](https://github.com/eoureo/obsidian-runjs) for [Obsidian.md](https://obsidian.md/), a powerful note-taking tool that uses markdown files.
 These scripts allow for dynamic conversion between different color code formats and visual highlighting of color codes.
+The scripts are contained in markdown-formatted files to allow for easy integration with your Obsidian vault.

 ## Purpose